Example configuration.yaml entry media_player: - platform: onkyo host: 192.168.1.2 name: receiver sources: pc: 'HTPC'

 onkyo platform allows you to control a Onkyo and some recent Pioneer receivers from Home Assistant.
-Please be aware that you need to enable “Network Standby” for this component to work in your Hardware.
+Please be aware that you need to enable “Network Standby” for this integration to work in your Hardware.

 To add an Onkyo or Pioneer receiver to your installation, add the following to your